arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/tutorials/getting-started/getting-started-din-celsius.md

 #define TEMP_SENS   A7
 ```

-You can find the pin number used in the Opta in its [user manual](https://docs.arduino.cc/tutorials/opta/user-manual/), let's have a look at the pinout image taken from there:
+You can find the pin number used in the Opta WiFi in its [user manual](https://docs.arduino.cc/tutorials/opta/user-manual/), let's have a look at the pinout image taken from there:

 ![pinout opta](assets/opta_pinout.png)